SteveDenning/react-movie-search/README.md

 `npm test` - Launches the test runner in the interactive watch mode.

-`npx jest --coverage` - Launches the test runner that will output the test coverage for each file.
+`npm run test:coverage` - Launches the test runner that will output the test coverage for each file.
 This can be launched by opening the `index.html` in `coverage/lcov-report` folder once this has run.

 # Build and deploying the App